 - Malicious hackers still use brute-force and dictionary attacks

-Nefarious activities become much easier for malicious hackers if they already have the personal information such as real names, that are likely to form part of a weak password.
+Nefarious activities become much easier for malicious hackers if they already have personal information, such as real names, that are likely to form part of a weak password.

 What does a strong password look like?